All renderings/pictures shown are for illustration purpose only.

 Building for the Future of Health Sciences Education at St. John’s

-A striking new 70,000-square-foot Health Sciences Center will soon become the permanent home of St. John’s University’s Bachelor of Science degree in Nursing program.
+A striking new 70,000-square-foot St. Vincent Health Sciences Center will soon become the permanent home of St. John’s University’s Bachelor of Science degree in Nursing program.
 The nursing program at St. John’s is housed in the College of Pharmacy and Health Sciences—the largest provider of health-care personnel in Queens County and one of the major health-care educators in the New York City region.

 In celebration of National Nurses Week and International Nurses Day (Wednesday, May 12) St. John’s University announces that it recently applied to the New York State Education Department for approval to offer a Bachelor of Science degree in Nursing (BSN).